brikis98/yevgeniy-brikman-homepage/_posts/2011-07-07-30-day-blog-fitness-challenge.md

   - "/writing/2011/07/07/30-day-blog-fitness-challenge/"
 ---

-At work, we recently started the [100 day burpee challenge](http://ezinearticles.com/?The-100-Day-Burpee-Challenge&amp;id=4731697).
+At work, we recently started the [100-day burpee challenge](http://ezinearticles.com/?The-100-Day-Burpee-Challenge&amp;id=4731697).
 The rules are simple: on the first day, you do 1 [burpee](http://www.rosstraining.com/articles/burpeeclip.htm), on the second